 The candidate must use the data correctly (all the data is relevant so the only extraction skill is to use the correct numbers at the correct time).
 The skill is processing.
-Finding a method is a minor part of the answer, as the method of solution is straightforward.
+Finding a method is a minor part of the answer, as the method of solution is straightforward sample question (Identifying similar data)